- Thirsty Work

 - ‘Will the Real Paddy O’Rafferty Please Stand Up’

-The first in a series of talks looking at different aspects of musical items found on a barrel-organ taken by Admiral William Parry on his Arctic explorations 1819-1825.
-This one considers the relationship between dance tune, song and the Georgian stage in England, Ireland and the USA.
-Fully illustrated with slides.
+This talk looks at different aspects of various musical items found on a barrel-organ taken by Admiral William Parry on his Arctic explorations 1819-1825.
+I consider the relationship between the dance tune and the song and look at the history of both of them on the Georgian stage in England, Ireland and the USA as well as in traditional music.
+Fully illustrated, with slides.

 Future subjects which could be brought forward if I get an invitation! –